-Join us on Saturday, September 2nd, for International Vulture Awareness Day.
-Stop by our mixed vulture aviary between 13.15pm – 14.30pm to learn about these fascinating birds and the conservation efforts available to support their population.
+International Vulture Awareness Day took place on September 2nd.
+Our zookeepers were at our mixed vulture aviary between 13.15pm – 14.30pm to talk all about these fascinating birds and the conservation efforts available to support their population.

 What is International Vulture Awareness Day?